Mugi Line: Services

 Although there are local trains that run the entire length of the Mugi Line, most services are divided at Mugi.
-There are trains that serve the Tokushima – Mugi, Tokushima – Kaifu, and Mugi – Kaifu sections, as well as a single round-trip between Tokushima and Anan.
+There are trains that serve the Tokushima – Mugi, Tokushima – Awa-Kainan, and Mugi – Awa-Kainan sections, as well as a single round-trip between Tokushima and Anan.
 Some local trains have through service onto the Kōtoku, Tokushima, and Naruto lines.
 Driver-only operation is in effect for most daytime trains when there are few passengers.

+Over the New Year's holiday, the seasonal Yakuōji-gō limited express provides service to/from Takamatsu.

+Between 1962 and 2025, the Mugi Line was serviced by the Muroto, a limited express service which ran between Tokushima Mugi, continuing into Awa-Kainan as a local service, operating one round trip per day.
+It was discontinued in March 2025.

+Until 2019, the Home Express Anan ran between Tokushima and Anan along the Mugi Line, a service which began in 2006.
+Likewise, prior to this time, some Muroto trains (and all Tsurugisan services) provided through service on the Tokushima and Dosan lines to/from Awa-Ikeda.